 Limited means for generating tax revenue often prompt municipal PPPs to be creative in their financing.
 And cities are attractive investments.
 While they may lack funds, municipal governments are often rich in land holdings – that’s an incentive for private investors.
 Consumers also crowd cities, so public infrastructure such as buses can function as advertising and commercial space.

-The creativity of municipal PPPs is highlighted in a new section on the Public-Private-Partnership in Infrastructure Resource Center (PPPIRC), a resource site managed by the World Bank Hub for Infrastructure and Urban Development in Singapore.
-Linking to regulatory frameworks crafted for PPP projects, as well as offering sample precedent bidding documents and project agreements, the PPPIRC has become an important resource for PPP practitioners around the world.
+The creativity of municipal PPPs is highlighted in a new section on the Public-Private-Partnership in Infrastructure Resource Center (PPPLRC), a resource site managed by the World Bank Hub for Infrastructure and Urban Development in Singapore.
+Linking to regulatory frameworks crafted for PPP projects, as well as offering sample precedent bidding documents and project agreements, the PPPLRC has become an important resource for PPP practitioners around the world.

 The sub-national pages provide even more tips to would-be project planners.
 Some of the services that the municipal PPPs aim to deliver are those that help communities thrive: improved street lighting, better parking facilities, cleaner markets, bus shelters that keep commuters dry.
-Here are the Asia highlights in the PPPIRC subnational pages:
+Here are the Asia highlights in the PPPLRC subnational pages:

 - PPP Manuals for local governments, which provide a simple framework for local governments to procure PPPs (see Philippines example)

 - Street lighting energy-saving agreements that give the private partner a share of savings on a municipality’s energy bill for street lighting, in return for improved and well maintained street lighting (see Bhubaneswar Street Lighting Project)

 - Car parks and on-street parking schemes, where a provider is given a share of revenues in return for building and maintaining the car park on municipal lands and operating fare collection (see Thimphu City, Bhutan’s Parking Project)